MarkusEnglberger/Corr2Cause_PP/README.md

 # Corr2Cause++

 Code and data for training and evaluating large language models on causal reasoning tasks.
-Given statistical relationships (correlations) and a hypothesis, models must:
-1. Predict direct causal edges between variables
-2. Answer yes/no to the causal hypothesis

 ## Requirements